andrewmmc/wtsapp.ga/README.md

 ## Support
 - Give this repo a **star** if you like :)
 - For any questions, please feel free to [open an issue here](../../issues) or [contact me via email](mailto:hello@andrewmmc.com).

+## Declaration
+- This is NOT an official product by Facebook or WhatsApp.